SuperOffice/integration-services/README.md

 To set up a new QuoteConnector the following steps needs to be completed:

 1. [Create a quote connector][0]
-2. [Register an ERPSyncConector app][1]
+2. [Register an ERPConnector app][1]
 3. [Register an QuoteConnector app][1]
 4. [Configure the application with service endpoints][2]
 5. [Host the application](#Hosting)
 5. [Create a new Quote Connector in SuperOffice Admin][3]

-Note: The ERPSyncConnector and QuoteConnector apps need different application_id, so you cannot share 1 application for both connectors.
+Note: The ERPConnector and QuoteConnector apps need different application_id, so you cannot share 1 application for both connectors.

 ### Hosting